kan01234/post/_posts/2025-05-10-high-memory-usage-solution.md

 categories: best-practices
 ---

-# 🔧 How We Solved a High Memory Usage Issue in Our Apache Camel Batch Pipeline

 Recently, we encountered and resolved a **high memory usage problem** in our Apache Camel application, which processes **large batches of records** for CSV export.
 This post breaks down the problem, root causes, and the steps we took to improve performance and stability.

 ---